 Time flies when you spend half your free time looking for a graphics card deal, apparently.
 Nvidia announced the GTX 1080 way back in May 2016; it went on sale towards the end of that month.

 The Nvidia RTX 2080 was announced more than two years later on 20 August 2018, as part of the Gamescom conference.
-It will be on sale on September 20.
+It’s on sale right now.

 Nvidia says it’s worked on the Turing architecture for 10 years.
 An important element of this new style of GPU, the Tensor core, was also used in 2017’s Titan V and Tesla V100 cards.